The history of microdosing

 Recent research on microdosing

 Microdosing means taking minuscule amounts of a psychedelic.
 This is one tenth of the normal amount.
 You don’t take this microdose to get high, but for the subtle positive effects the drug can have on your health.
 Most people do it to get more energy or because it helps with anxiety.
-By microdosing you will profit from the advantages, but there will be no change in your functioning or consciousness.
+Microdosing allows you to enjoy the benefits, but does not change your functioning or consciousness.

 At the end of the nineteenth century the first research into psychedelics began.
 At first it was after mescaline (a substance from certain cacti).
 Later there came an interest in microdosing, especially with psilocybin and LSD.
 In the 1960s, Dr Alfred Hofmann was a pioneer in this field of research.
 He applied his knowledge himself and took microdoses himself.
 He lived to be 102 years old, so it wasn’t bad for his health.

-James Fadiman was another proponent of the use of microdoses of psychedelics and the research into their effects.
+James Fadiman was another proponent of the use of microdoses of psychedelics and researching its effects and whether it could be used in the future as a medical application.
 He indicated that different amounts of psychedelic drugs have different purposes.
 A high dose is suitable if you want to have a spiritual experience.
 Low, microdoses can be used as a supplement, a remedy that helps you in your daily life.
 During his years of research, he has collected thousands of reports showing that microdosing with psychedelics can help to improve creativity, reduce dependence on addictive substances, work against headaches and reduce anxiety.

 Unfortunately, both LSD and Psilocybin were both banned by the UN Convention on Psychotropic Substances in 1971.
 Whereas psychedelics were popular and widely used in the sixties, public opinion changed.
 Research into these agents did not become impossible, but it became difficult.
 In the 90’s and 2000’s there were only a few studies done on psilocybin.
 Most of the research on these agents has been done underground over the last fifty years.